 We realised that if we wanted to meet the customers’ demands, we needed to partner with farmers and work with more indigenous produce.
 Around this time, I was introduced to Joida, a town in the Western Ghats that is home to the forest-dwelling Kunbi community that has been growing indigenous tubers for centuries.
 On an exploratory visit, I was astounded and humbled by this diversity that existed, literally in our backyard, that I knew nothing about.

 These are very important, climate-resilient crops—in the sense that they can grow under a varied climatic spectrum.
 Yams are a staple in Africa, where temperatures can go up to 50 degrees Celsius.
-It’s also the only crop that survives in places like the Philippines, which are very prone to floods and typhoons.
-Taro is a crop that consistently manages to provide yields even if there is flooding.
+It’s also one of the only crops that survives in places like the Philippines, which are very prone to floods and typhoons.
+For example, taro is a crop that consistently manages to provide yields even if there is flooding.
 Most indigenous communities throughout the Global South have been relying on tuber crops for their sustenance; it’s part of their cultural heritage as well as their food and dietary habits, whether its tribes from South America, Asia, or Africa.

 People think that because they contain starch, they make you fat, not realising that they have a lot of resistant starch, which is good.